 Students have the opportunity to develop individualized studies with their mentor/advisor in Adult Learning (ADLC).
 Please contact your mentor/advisor for more details.

 This course is designed to guide you through the development of an empirical research project.
 Generally the final project is completed over a period of two terms, with the final project proposal developed in one term and the implementation of the plan in the second.
 This course deals with the development of a final project proposal for a systematic research project, which could be quantitative or qualitative in design.
 It assumes ability to identify and locate literature in the field, along with familiarity with research methods and theoretical approaches to inquiry.
-Prerequisites (must complete before registering): An approved degree plan and successful completion (a final grade of B or better) of ADLC-6005, ADLC-6015 and ADLC-6020.
-Registration for this class must be approved by the student’s mentor.
+Registration approval by your mentor applies.
+Prerequisites: ADLC 6005, ADLC 6010, ADLC 6015 and ADLC 6020 with a final grade of B or better.

 This is the capstone course in the MA Adult Learning program.
 It is designed to guide you through the empirical research project that was developed in Project Design.
 Generally the final project is completed over a period of two terms, with the final project proposal developed in Project Design.
 The implementation of the proposal takes place in this course.
 Registration must be completed through your program mentor.
-This course was previously ADL-680595.
-Prerequisites: (must complete before registering): (ADLC 6005), (ADLC 6015), (ADLC 6020), and (ADLC 7010).
+Prerequisites: ADLC 6005, ADLC 6010, ADLC 6015, ADLC 6020, and ADLC 7010 with a grade of B or better.